 Students will receive their language instruction from language professors at the University of Salamanca.
 All of the instructors hold either Master's degrees or Ph.D's in language, coupled with ample experience in teaching Spanish as a foreign language.
 The summer school program was founded in 1929, and since then has established a distinguished reputation.
 All students without exception will be tested upon arrival for language competency to ensure proper placement with students at their own level.

 Dr. Alberto Ferreiro, Full Professor of European History, will teach Iberian Cultures and Societies.
 Professor Ferreiro was born in Mexico, is a native speaker of Spanish, and was a Fulbright scholar in Spain in 1983-84 and took his Ph.D in Medieval History at the University of California, Santa Barbara.
 His research specialty, in which he has published widely, is Medieval Iberian History.
 He is also a Visiting Professor/ Lecturer at the University of Salamanca and Founder-Director of the Centro Fray Luis de León.

-This year of 2012 we are very pleased to announce that Professor Joan Hoffman of the Western Washington University Spanish Language Department will be offering a literature class as an option to the History course.
+This year of 2014 we are very pleased to announce that Professor Joan Hoffman of the Western Washington University Spanish Language Department once again will be offering a literature class as an option to the History course.
 Syllabus will be passed out at the first class meeting.
 See the 'Course Description' section for more details.